wrcarpenter/Z-Spread/README.md

 This procedure follows the general methodology for how fixed income analytics providers would calculate zero coupons rates (aka the spot rate curve) with boostrapping and interpolation.

 ## Obtain Par-Yield Data
+To calculate a Z-spread, it is necessary to first source Treasury rate data to construct a spot rate curve from.

 ## Interpolate Semi-Annual Par-Yield Rates
 ## Bootstrap Semi-Annual Zero Coupon Rates
 ## Interpolate

 # Mathematical derivation for calculating Zero Coupon Rates

-## Treasury Bond Cash Flow Pricing
+## Treasury Bond Pricing

 The data provided by the U.S. Treasury gives the yields of bonds at various maturies for a 'par' dollar price.
 In practice, traders would quote this price as "100-00" and it translates to a 100.00 dollar.
 The general formula for pricing a par price bond that matures in $n$ periods can written as the following: